 Tips for Writing an Appeal Letter

-Keep your letter brief.
+Keep it Brief.
+Keep your letter short.
 Focus on the facts, stating what the situation is, why you think it is wrong, and what next steps you request.

 Your Contact Information